dkackman/DlMirrorSync/README.md

 - Ensure you have the .NET 7 SDK installed
 - Run `./publish.ps1` which will build single file and standalone binaries for windows, linux and os-x
 - Outputs will be placed in the `publish` folder

+To install as a windows service run `./install.ps1`